 Admissions representatives will be on site or visiting virtually to discuss admissions requirements, dates, scholarships/financial aid, and applications during the months of September and October.
 Visits are limited to junior or senior students, and sign up must be completed electronically.
 For more information, click here.

 Gabriel Richard Catholic High School Dual Enrollment Policy

 To qualify for Dual Enrollment, a student must meet the minimum qualifying score on the Explore, Plan, or ACT tests.
 A student must also have a 3.0 G.P.A. or better in the current quarter.
 The guidance director must approve the courses that the student wants to take and it must comply with the guidelines set forth by the State of Michigan.
 After these requirements are met, the guidance director will write a formal letter from the principal allowing permission for the student to take the course.
 After the principal signs the letter, the guidance director will give the student a packet consisting of the letter from the principal, a copy of the test scores, and a copy of the transcript to bring with them to the institution that they have chosen.

-An additional college search resource is available at:
+A resource to help you begin your college search is available at:

 The guidance department offers resources and tips to help students find and apply for college scholarships.
 Opportunities are posted in the guidance department and are periodically shared with students and family via a shared Google drive.
 The list is provided here and is frequently updated, so please be sure to check often.

 The Free Application for Federal Student Aid (FAFSA) is a free application that may be found at www.fafsa.ed.gov/.
 This application is free (do not pay for it).